-The Jordan Child Development Center Early Intervention program provides services to families with children ages birth to three, with developmental delays, disabilities, or diagnosed conditions with a high probability of resulting in developmental delays.
-The Jordan Child Development Center serves families and children located within Jordan and Canyons School District boundaries.
+The Jordan Child Development Center (JCDC) Early Intervention program provides services to families with children ages birth to three, with developmental delays, disabilities, or a diagnosed condition that affects their typical development.
+The JCDC serves families and children located within Jordan and Canyons School District boundaries.

 What does Early Intervention Offer?